 Lunds Aikidoklubb is a member of the Swedish Budo Federation and the Swedish Aikido Federation.
 Due to this membership, the club's members are insured during practice.
 Aikidokas from other dojos are welcome to participate in the training but be sure to review your insurance situation before stepping on the mat.

-We also have classes for kids and youth ages 7-14, and "aiki-mini" for children 4-7.
+We also have classes for kids and youth ages 7-14.
 If you're interested in youth and children's classes, contact one of our trainers:

 - Mail: firstname.lastname@example.org